pcg79/Reminders-Addon/README.md

-/reminders - Toggles the Reminders UI open or closed /reminders (show|open) - Opens the Reminders UI /reminders debug - Toggles debugging for the app /reminders reset - Deletes all your reminders.
+/reminders - Toggles the Reminders UI open or closed /reminders (show|open) - Opens the Reminders UI /reminders debug - Toggles debugging for the app /reminders delete id - Deletes the reminder with the id.
+Can get the id by turning on debugging.
+/reminders reset - Deletes all your reminders.
 Use with caution.
 Not reversible.